tradingstrategy-ai/docs/source/glossary.rst

         Slippage cannot be backtested easily, because it is based on the trade execution delays and those cannot be usually simulated
         (but can be measured).

-        :term:`DEX <decentralised-exchange>` swap orders have a slippage parameter with them.
+        :term:`DEX <decentralised exchange>` swap orders have a slippage parameter with them.
 You set it when the order is created.
         If the price changes more then the slippage between the creation of the order and the execution of the order, the DEX will cancel the order (revert).